Fano resonance in XUV generated by helium with few-cycle intense laser pulses and its classical analogy: Appendix

 Two-electron atoms are the simplest systems that have autoionizing states.
 In particular, one-dimensional helium model atom has such states~\cite{Zhao2012}.
 We use this model to study the features caused by the autoionization states in an XUV spectrum generated by a short laser pulse.
 The time-dependent Schr\"odinger equation (TDSE) for 1D helium in an external field~$E(t)$ is written as follows (atomic units are used throughout the paper: $e=m=\hbar=1$):

 { { } }

 where $x$, $y$ are the electrons' coordinates, $V(x, y)$ is an atomic potential, $W(x, y)$ is an absorbing potential, which is non-zero only near the boundaries of the numerical box.
-Due to this potential the wave function near the boundaries is absorbed and thus it is not reflected back.
+Due to this potential the wave function near the boundaries is absorbed and it is almost not reflected back.
 The atomic potential is:

-where $a=1/\sqrt{2}$, $b=1/\sqrt{3}$ are constants used in~\cite{Strelkov_dark_2023} (see also~\cite{Javanainen,Zhao2012}) to reproduce the first and second ionization potentials of the three-dimensional helium.
+where $a=1/\sqrt{2}$, $b=1/\sqrt{3}$ are the constants used in~\cite{Strelkov_dark_2023} (see also~\cite{Javanainen,Zhao2012}) to reproduce the first and second ionization potentials of the three-dimensional helium.

 The Schr\"odinger equation~(\ref{eq:schrodinger}) is solved numerically with the method described in~\cite{Strelkov_2006}.
-The TDSE is solved in the region $200 \times 200$ a.u., the spatial step is $dx=dy=0.2~a.u.$, the absorbing boundary layer (where $W \ne 0$) is located at 85-100 a.u. from the origin.
+The TDSE is solved in the region $200 \times 200$ a.u., the spatial step is $dx=dy=0.2~a.u.$, the absorbing boundary layer (where $W \ne 0$) is located at 85-100 a.u. from the origin. $W$ increases gradually as the numerical box boundary is approached as described in~\cite{Strelkov_dark_2023}.
+We have checked numerically that the reflection from the absorbing boundary layer is small and does not provide any significant contribution to the presented results.

+To find the atomic dipole response in Eq.~(\ref{eq:dipole_moment}), we use the Ehrenfest theorem~\cite{Scrinzi2014}: we calculate the expectation value of the time-dependent total force